 Dying Matters Awareness Week

-Monday 8 to Sunday 14 May is Dying Matters Awareness Week, which encourages people to come together to discuss death, dying and grief.
-In this blog, Adrienne discusses the importance of these conversations and the ways Macmillan is improving support and information around end of life care for people with cancer.
+Dying Matters Awareness Week encourages people to come together to talk about death, dying and grief.
+In this blog, Adrienne discusses the importance of these conversations and the ways Macmillan is improving support and information around end of life care for people living with cancer.

 Talking about death and dying

-Over the last 33 years, I’ve seen first-hand how talking about death can be life changing and, in some cases, liberating for all involved.
-Figuring out what really matters to people when they’re facing the end of their lives, can help them and their family to prepare emotionally, practically and financially so they can get on with living life as fully as they can.
+Over the last 3 decades, I’ve seen first-hand how talking about death can be life changing and, in some cases, liberating for all involved.
+Figuring out what really matters to people when they’re facing the end of their lives, can help them and their loved ones to prepare emotionally, practically and financially so they can get on with living life as fully as they can.
 And I’ve also seen how difficult it can be to even broach a discussion about dying - we need to change this.

 The first step in achieving a “good” death is talking about it more.
 I’ve contributed to many reports and articles over the years where we have looked at the taboos around discussing death, and how planning ahead can help people to die in a place of their choice and to have more control over their treatment.